joyceMQY/Test/README.md

    <br>  -> 25%
 2. Test Cases:
 <br>\- Add/ Subtract:
-	<br>	Positive number, zero and negative number should be considered: 5% for Add/ 5% for Subtract
+	<br>/tPositive number, zero and negative number should be considered: 5% for Add/ 5% for Subtract
 	<br>	Max value should be considered: 5% for Add/ 5% for Subtract
     <br>	-> 20%
 <br>\- Multiply: